 - Cut down on fatty meats and full-fat dairy.

 Your kids can start now to create a lifetime of heart-healthy habits.
 Include your family in your heart health plan and encourage them to create plans of their own.
-Make sure everyone’s preventive and wellness visits are up to date as well.
+Make sure everyone is preventive and wellness visits are up to date.

 Start Small.
 Live Big.

-That’s the theme of a new campaign to remind people to make cardiovascular health a priority, especially during the pandemic.
-Based on a collaboration between Million Hearts® and the CDC Foundation, the new program encourages all of us to take small steps – like scheduling medical appointments, getting active and eating healthy – so we can get back to living big.
-These heart-healthy tips are even more important if you’re 55 or older!
+Created by the CDC Foundation and the Million Hearts® initiative, Heart-Healthy Steps encourages all of us to get motivated and take small steps – like scheduling medical appointments, getting active and eating healthy – so we can get back to living big.
+These heart-healthy tips are even more important if you’re 55 or older.